 Under any circumstances, ensure that the enabling switch can work properly.
+During programming and debugging, the enabling switch should be released as soon as possible when robot motion is not required.

 2.3 Safety precautions

 2.3.1.1 About the robot